IlyaM70/IlyaM70/README.md

 ### 👨‍💻: About Me :

-I am interested in C# and Backend
+I am a C# developer

-- :office_worker: I’m working as a  WEB developer
+- :office_worker: Currently looking for work

 -  	:joystick: In my free time, I code and read tech articles.